 The Audit Committee is responsible for monitoring the integrity of the Company's consolidated financial statements, the qualifications, performance and independence of the Company's independent registered public accounting firm, the performance of the Company's internal auditor and the Company's compliance with legal and regulatory requirements.
 We have the sole authority to appoint or replace the Company's independent registered public accounting firm as well as approve their compensation.
 In addition, we have responsibility to oversee them.
 The Committee operates under a written charter adopted by the Board which can be found on our website at committeecomposition.simon.com.
-The Committee currently has five members and the Board has determined that each is a financial expert in accordance with the rules adopted by the SEC.
-The Board has also determined that each of the members of the Audit Committee is independent under the standards of director independence established under our Governance Principles, NYSE listing standards, and applicable securities laws.
+The Committee outer a difference of the Audit the Board has determined that each is a financial expert in accordance with the rules adopted by the SEC.
+The Board has also determined that each of the Audit Committee is independent under the standards of director independence established under our Governance Principles, NYSE listing standards, and applicable securities laws.

 Management is responsible for the financial reporting process, including the system of internal controls, for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States and for management's report on internal controls over financial reporting.
 The Company's independent registered public accounting firm is responsible for auditing the consolidated financial statements and expressing an opinion on the financial statements and the effectiveness of internal controls over financial reporting.
-Our responsibility is to oversee and review the financial reporting process and to review and discuss management's report on internal controls over financial reporting.
-We are not, however, professionally engaged in the practice of accounting principles generally accepted in the United States or as to such financial statements concerning compliance with laws, regulations or accounting principles generally accepted in the United States or as to the independence of the independent registered public accounting firm.
+Our responsibility is to overse and review the financial reporting process and to review and discuss management's report on internal controls over financial reporting.
+We are not, however, professionally engaged in the practice of accounting or auditing and do not provide any expert or other special assurance as to such financial statements concerning compliance with laws, regulations or accounting principles generally accepted in the United States or as to the independence of the independent registered public accounting firm.
 We rely, without independent verification, on the information provided to us and on the representations made by management and the independent registered public accounting firm.

-We held eight meetings during 2019.
+We held six meetings during 2020.
 The meetings were designed, among other things, to facilitate and encourage communication among the Audit Committee, management, the Company's internal auditor, and its independent registered public accounting firm, EY.